-It is available in three colours – white, sand and black.
-White and Black ones are available in 16 GB and 32 GB, but the sand colour model is available only in 32GB.
-It is probably so to maintain the exclusivity of the new colour.
+It is available in three colors – white, sand and black.
+White and Black ones are available in 16 GB and 32 GB, but the sand color model is available only in 32GB.
+It is probably so to maintain the exclusivity of the new color.
 Nexus 9 is also available as a Wi-Fi only model, or a sim card connectivity model.

 It has an 8.9 inches IPS LCD Capacitive display, with a resolution of 1536 x 2048 pixels and a pixel density of 288 pixels.
 The screen has Gorilla Glass 3 for protection.

 The power and volume buttons would have been more convenient to be used if they would have been a little deeper.
 But the fact that double tapping the screen can wake the tablet right up, the power button has little function.
 So now, you don’t have to jab around the side of the tablet looking for the power button, while using your tablet at night.
 Somehow, that experience always reminded me of the frustration in trying to find the opening of a cello-tape.